tolgadur/sensor-placement/README.md

 # Parallel Gaussian Processes for Optimal Sensor Placement
 Master's thesis of Tolga H. Dur that was carried out in the summer of 2019.
+Academic work cited by this thesis can be found in the documentation branch.

 ## Abstract